 Here's my blog post on the gender split that exists when it comes to feelings.

 Talk to a support group:

 These are online groups run by the big names.
 But there will be smaller, local groups.
 Get recommendations from other online members, check with your local Mind office & your GP's Surgery.
-Your Mental Health First Aider at work will also have information on local groups.
+If you have a Mental Health First Aider at work, they will also have information on local groups.